clojurewerkz/elastisch.docs/articles/getting_started.md

   (esi/create "myapp2_development" :settings {"number_of_shards" 1}))
 ```

-Most commonly used index settings are `"number_of_shards"` and `"number_of_replicates"`.
+Most commonly used index settings are `"number_of_shards"` and `"number_of_replicas"`.
 We won't go into details about them in this guide,
 please refer to the [Indexing guide](/articles/indexing.html) for more details.

 ### Creating an Index With Native Client